7aitsev/ansible-tuto/step-03/README.md

 ```

 If you wish to use child groups, just define a `[groupname:children]` and add
 child groups in it.
-For instance, let's say we have various flavors of linux
+For instance, let's say we have various flavors of Linux
 running, we could organize our inventory like this:

 ```ini